FAMILY OWNED, MADE IN THE USA 🇺🇸

 The Ultimate Guide To Buying a Custom RV Mattress

-The pandemic is changing the way Americans are vacationing.
-Concerns about social distancing have made communal travel by plane or train less appealing, and more Americans are taking road trips to satisfy their wanderlust.
 In a recent survey by the RV Industry Association, twenty-percent of respondents were more interested in traveling by recreational vehicles (RV) than traveling by plane, car, camping, cruises, or staying in vacation rentals.
-However, there is still anxiety about the cleanliness of hotels and public restrooms, and fifty-one percent of those planning on taking an RV trip cited health concerns as the reason for their increased interest in RVs.
+However, there is still anxiety about the cleanliness of hotels and public restrooms, and fifty-one percent of those planning on taking an RV trip cited health concerns (from Covid) as the reason for their increased interest in RVs.
 RVs, especially those with their own bathrooms, allow you to travel long distances without interacting with people outside your bubble.

 If you are new to RV ownership or jumping back on the road after a long break, there are many things to consider when staying in an RV for an extended period of time.
 Rest and relaxation are a vital part of any vacation, and if you want to replicate the feeling of your home mattress, a standard RV mattress may not do the trick.

-Most RVs come with a standard five or six inch memory foam mattress, and a low-quality, low-profile mattress will not be very comfortable if you are hitting the road for multiple nights.
+Most RVs come with a standard five or six inch foam mattress, and a low-quality, low-profile mattress will not be very comfortable if you are hitting the road for multiple nights.
+Sometimes they're so bad you can feel the wood platform under your back!
 RV mattresses should also be replaced every 8-10 years, so if it has been a while since you last hit the road, you may want to consider upgrading your existing mattress.

 Here are a few things you need to consider when shopping for a replacement mattress.